Ralph Budd: Burlington

-Later life
+Later life and death

 After retirement, Budd spent five years as chairman of the Chicago Transit Authority.
 He arranged the donation of the Burlington's corporate records to the Newberry Library.
 Though he supported many publication which chronicled the history of the Burlington, Budd himself turned down a professorship at Northwestern University, claiming his lack of qualifications.
 In 1949, he founded The Lexington Group in Transportation History, which holds annual meetings to this day.

 Ralph Budd retired to Santa Barbara, California, in 1954, and died on February 2, 1962.

 Legacy

-His son, John Marshall Budd John M. Budd, also became president of the Great Northern Railway, and together with Robert Stetson Macfarlane of the Northern Pacific Railway, worked from 1955 until 1970 to merge the Hill Lines into the Burlington Northern Railroad (today's BNSF Railway).
+His son, John Marshall Budd, also became president of the Great Northern Railway, and together with Robert Stetson Macfarlane of the Northern Pacific Railway, worked from 1955 until 1970 to merge the Hill Lines into the Burlington Northern Railroad (today's BNSF Railway).

 The name Ralph Budd was also applied to a commercial steamship that plied the Great Lakes in the 1920s and 1930s.
 On May 15, 1929, the boat ran aground in Eagle Harbor, Michigan, during a fierce winter storm.
 The crew escaped in lifeboats, and the ship was later repaired and returned to service.

 Ralph Budd was 1935 Commencement speaker at Rice University and donated his honorarium to Rice for the benefit of students as Ralph Budd Thesis award.
 The award is given annually to the graduate student judged to have the best doctoral thesis in the George R. Brown School of Engineering.
 This award was established in June, 1935, and is one of the oldest and most prestigious awards for graduate students at Rice University.

 Control Point "Budd" (a double track crossover on the BNSF Railway's mainline along the Mississippi River) is named after Ralph Budd.
 The crossover is located just south of East Dubuque, Illinois.